Trump to visit South Carolina ahead of Democratic primary

 Trump won’t be appearing on ballots during South Carolina’s presidential primary.
 Last year, state Republican Party officials opted not to hold a GOP presidential primary, citing cost-saving measures.

-Support for the president has been high in South Carolina, where both legislative chambers and seven of the state’s nine congressional seats are held by Republicans.
+Support for the president is high in South Carolina, where both legislative chambers,all statewide officesand seven of the state’s nine congressional seats are held by Republicans.Gov.
+Henry McMaster has been an ally since early 2016, when as lieutenant governor he was the first statewide-elected official to endorse Trump.

 Last week, Vice President Mike Pence visited South Carolina for a speech and awards dinner at The Citadel military college.
 He also appeared at a luncheon, which raised $1.5 million for Trump’s reelection bid.

 Meg Kinnard can be reached at http://twitter.com/MegKinnardAP